mysteriumnetwork/myst-launcher/README.md

-# Mysterium Network Exit Node Installer / Launcher
+# Mysterium Exit Node Launcher

 ## Requirements
 * You must be running Windows 10 version 2004 or above.